Thozhi: Plot

 The four arrives in Chennai for different purposes.
 Chinnu and Saranya then meet up and stay together in the house of Saranya's friend.
 The day of the audition, Chinnu comes across Saranya's father who fainted in the street and takes him to the hospital without knowing his identity.
 Arun Vijay scolds Chinnu for being irresponsible and tells him to forget his dream to become a playback singer.
 Saranya's father then thanks Chinnu for his help, while Saranya rebukes him for being so naive.
 Afterwards, Arun Vijay gives him another chance to sing and Saranya goes with Chinnu for a voice test, when she spots Arun Vijay, she is astonished.
 Chinnu passes the voice test.
 Chinnu then discovers that the man who saved was Saranya's father and Saranya decides to return home to not spoil Chinnu's life again.
 Chinnu is heartbroken, he gives up his chance and returns to his village.

 At her wedding, Saranya is shocked to see Chinnu who is now a stage singer.
 When the two talk about their sacrifices, Saranya's father who has listened to their conversation want his daughter to be happy and orders them to elope but Chinnu unexpectedly refuses for not upsetting both families.
 In a twist of fate, Arun Vijay cancels the marriage.
 Thereafter, Arun Vijay who had listened to their conversation that day praises the three for being so compassionate.
 The film ends with Chinnu and Saranya getting together with the blessings of Arun Vijay and Saranya's father.

 Production

 Elango Lakshman, director of two TV serials Snegithi and Kalyana Parisu, made his directorial debut with the romantic drama film Thozhi.
-Prabha, who made his acting debut in Pirappu (2007), was chosen to play the hero while Archana Sharma, a model based in Bihar who was found through a talent search, was selected to play the heroine.
+Prabha, who made his acting debut in Pirappu (2007), was chosen to play the hero while Archna Sharma, a model based in Bihar who was found through a talent search, was selected to play the heroine.
 R. Shankar composed the music and S. Bala took care of camera work.
 The film was shot in Theni, Tarapuram and Palani.